jimmypennanen/travel-magazine-bootcamp/_posts/2023-01-11-barcelona.md

 ---
 layout: post
 title: Barcelona
-description: "This is a short description of the first blog post"
+description: "This is a short description of Barcelona"
 featured-image: /images/blog-bg-11.jpg
 author: Your Name
 banner:
   banner-image: /images/blog-bg-11.jpg
-  heading: Explore Sumbabwa
+  heading: Explore Barcelona
   description: Natures teaches you to appreciate the finer things in life, to be present, live in the moment and just breath.
 seo:
   title: "This should appear in the browser tab"